Jan 03, 2024

-Cloud Security: Best Practices and How to Implement Them
+9 Cloud Security Best Practices and How to Implement Them

-- Public cloud – a cloud-based system managed by a cloud provider and shared among multiple customers, for example, SaaS (Software-as-a-Service), PaaS (Platform-as-a-Service), and IaaS (Infrastructure-as-a-Service) services.
+- Public cloud – a cloud-based system managed by a cloud provider and shared among multiple customers, like SaaS (Software-as-a-Service), PaaS (Platform-as-a-Service), and IaaS (Infrastructure-as-a-Service) systems.

-- Private cloud – a cloud service for only one customer or a company.
+- Private cloud – a cloud service reserved for only one customer or company.

 - Hybrid cloud – a combination of public and private clouds.